Roster of Coming Events All Events are at the South Huntington Public Library beginning at 7:00 PM

-March 1, 2018: Roundtable member Val Protopapas will discuss the Gray Ghost John Singleton Mosby.
+March 1, 2018: Roundtable member Val Protopapas will discuss her book: A Thousand Points of Truth: The History and Humanity of Col. John Singleton Mosby in Newsprint.

 April 5, 2018: Gene Barrwill present A Civil War Captain and His Lady: Love, Courtship and Combat From Fort Donelson Through the Vicksburg Campaign.
 A power point presentation.